Clemens-U/jsonbuddy/dotnet wrapper/README.md

 Overview
 --------

 `JSONBuddyLibrary` is a .NET wrapper for the `jsonvalidator.dll`, a powerful native library for validating, minifying, and prettifying JSON data.
-This package provides a simple and efficient way to leverage advanced JSON validation capabilities in your .NET applications, including schema validation and customizable validation processes with callbacks.
+This package provides a simple and efficient way to leverage advanced JSON validation capabilities in your .NET applications, including streaming schema validation for huge data and customizable validation processes with callbacks.

 Features
 --------

 *   **JSON Validation**: Validate JSON documents against various JSON Schema drafts.
+*   **Generate JSON Schema documentation**: Create HTML/SVG documentation from your JSON Schemas.
 *   **Minification and Prettification**: Easily minify or prettify JSON strings.
+*   **JSON Patch**: Apply JSON Patch operations to JSON documents.
 *   **Schema Support**: Supports multiple JSON Schema drafts, including Draft04, Draft06, Draft07, Draft201909, and Draft202012.
 *   **Custom Callbacks**: Define custom callbacks for document loading and validation reporting.
 *   **License Support**: Unlock enhanced functionality with a valid license key.